laravel/vapor-docs/1.0/resources/queues.md

 :::danger Duplicate Queue Names

 When using custom queue names, it is important to ensure the names are unique between projects and environments.
-One easy way to accomplish this is by using the `SQS_SUFFIX` environment variable in each environment.
-This guarantees that custom queues have a unique name in SQS.
+You can easily accomplish this by using the `SQS_SUFFIX` environment variable in each environment.
 :::

 ### Disabling The Queue